twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TMETRICSFORM** – Used when configuring metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can manually change the naming fields of a font.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
-* **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Displays a dialog where you can create or edit the OpenType layout tables.
+* **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Displays a dialog where you can view, edit or create the OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Used when adding an item to the OpenType layout tables.
 * **TOPTIONSFORM** – Displays a dialog where you can set a plethora of FontCreator options in the above registry key headings.
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming layout features in the OpenType layout tables.